What Are the Best Colleges with Actuarial Science Programs?

 University of Wisconsin in Madison

-UW was 13th in mathematics in the Academic Ranking of World Universities in 2010.
-Its faculty was fourth for scholarly productivity in statistics, according to The Chronicle of Higher Education in 2010.
+UW was 16th in graduate mathematics programs, according to the U.S. News & World Report in 2018.
 As an undergraduate, you can attend networking events and presentations by experts.
 You could find a summer internship through the annual Actuarial Science, Risk Management and Insurance career fair.
 In lieu of a previous master's program in actuarial science, the university now offers a Capstone Certificate, preparing you to pass professional credentialing exams.
 Degrees include the following:

 - Bachelor of Business Administration in Actuarial Science